Search

 Slack dashboard

 Slack launched in 2014.
 It’s been the biggest disrupter since Salesforce.
-Slack’s VP of Product Development has been quoted saying that Slack channels will replace email as the primary means of communication by 2025.
+Slack’s VP of Product Development said that Slack channels will replace email as the primary means of communication by 2025.
 So, it isn’t going anywhere, and if you haven’t had exposure to it yet, you might want to start looking into it.

 Why Slack?